npm/cli/docs/content/commands/npm-outdated.md

   package, depending on how the package's developer manages the latest [dist-tag](/commands/npm-dist-tag).
 * `location` is where in the physical tree the package is located.
-* `depended by` shows which package depends on the displayed dependency
+* `depended by` shows which package depends on the displayed dependency.
 * `package type` (when using `--long` / `-l`) tells you whether this package is a `dependency` or a dev/peer/optional dependency.
 Packages not included in `package.json` are always marked `dependencies`.
-* `homepage` (when using `--long` / `-l`) is the `homepage` value contained in the package's packument
+* `homepage` (when using `--long` / `-l`) is the `homepage` value contained in the package's packument.
 * Red means there's a newer version matching your semver requirements, so you should update now.
 * Yellow indicates that there's a newer version _above_ your semver